tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

 Instructions:
 -----------------
-1. Navigate to "Segments" in the left navigation (in the CUSTOMER section)
+1. Navigate to "Segments" in the left navigation (in the CUSTOMER section):

       <kbd><img src="./images/segmenthome.png"  /></kbd>

-2. Click "Create segment" on the top right.
+2. Click "Create segment" on the top right:

       <kbd><img src="./images/createsegment.png"  /></kbd>

-3. Click the gear icon to the right of Fields in the left pane
+3. Click the gear icon to the right of Fields in the left pane:

       <kbd><img src="./images/segmentfieldsgear.png"  /></kbd>

-4. Verify ‘Show full XDM schema’ is selected, and if not, select it
+4. Verify ‘Show full XDM schema’ is selected, and if not, select it:
       <!--
       ![Demo](./images/segment_gear.png)
       -->

       <kbd><img src="./images/segment_gear.png"  /></kbd>

-5. Click on the gear icon again to hide the setting
+5. Click on the gear icon again to hide the setting:

       <kbd><img src="./images/segmentfieldsgearclose.png"  /></kbd>

-6. Select ‘Events’ under Fields
+6. Select ‘Events’ under Fields:

       <kbd><img src="./images/segmentevents.png"  /></kbd>

-7. In the search box, enter ‘evar1’
+7. In the search box, enter ‘evar1’:
       <!--
       ![Demo](./images/segments_travel_dyn_mchannel.png)
       -->